 - Two uninhabited islands NW of Puerto Vallarta.

-- World famous for its Hidden Beach as in an underground crater at Rodonda Island.
+- World-famous for its Hidden Beach that's in an underground crater at Redonda Island.

 - Popular scuba diving and snorkeling location.